What is Non-Allergic Rhinitis?

 - Wear a dusk mask when mowing the lawn, gardening, or raking leaves

-If you are suffering from uncomfortable allergies in Plantation, FL, contact us at South Florida Sinus and Allergy Center, Inc. and let us provide you with a comprehensive allergy treatment plan today.
+If you are suffering from uncomfortable allergies in Plantation, FL, contact us at Florida Sinus & Snoring Specialists, Inc. and let us provide you with a comprehensive allergy treatment plan today.